Mawsonia (fish): Taxonomy

 Fossils have been found on three continents; in South America they have been found in the Bahia Group, Romualdo, Alcântara, Brejo Santo and Missão Velha Formations of Brazil, and the Tacuarembó Formation of Uruguay.
 In Africa, they are known from the Continental Intercalaire of Algeria and Tunisia, the Ain el Guettar Formation of Tunisia, the Kem Kem Group of Morocco, and the Babouri Figuil Basin of Cameroon, spanning from the Late Jurassic, to early Late Cretaceous.
 Fossils assigned to Mawsonia have also been found in Woodbine Formation of Texas, USA, then part of the island continent Appalachia.

 The type species is Mawsonia gigas, named and described in 1907.
 Numerous distinct species have been described since then.
 M. brasiliensis, M. libyca, M. minor, and M. ubangiensis have all been proposed to be synonyms of M. gigas, although Léo Fragoso's 2014 thesis on mawsoniids finds M. brasiliensis valid and cautions against synonymizing M. minor without further examination.
 Several recent publications consider M. brasiliensis to be valid as well.
 Although initially considered to belong to this genus, "Mawsonia" lavocati is most likely referable to Axelrodichthys instead.

 Ecology

 Mawsonia was native to freshwater and brackish ecosystems.
 The diet of Mawsonia and their mechanism of feeding is uncertain.
-It has been suggested that the denticles were used to crush hard shelled organisms (durophagy) or that prey was swallowed whole using suction feeding.
+It has been suggested that the denticles were used to crush hard shelled organisms like crabs and snails (durophagy) or that prey was swallowed whole using suction feeding.